 4. Price-to-Book (P/B) Ratio

 The Price-to-Book (P/B) ratio compares a stock’s price to its book value, helping to determine whether the stock is under- or overvalued.
-A P/B ratio below 1 may indicate that a stock is undervalued, making it worth further investigation using other metrics.

 P/B Ratio Formula: